common-fate/docs-archive/docs/approvals/sso/updating-configuration.md

 First, run `gdeploy sso configure`

 Your current identity provider type should be selected, if not, select it now.
-Enter 'y' and pres enter.
+Enter 'y' and press enter.

 ```
 ?
 The SSO provider to deploy with Azure